arangodb/docs/3.10/data-model-and-concepts.md

 ---
 layout: default
-description: ArangoDB is a database that serves documents to clients
+description: >-
+  ArangoDB stores graphs and documents as JSON objects that can be organized in collections and databases
 title: ArangoDB Data Model & Concepts
 redirect_from:
   - data-modeling-graphs-vertices-edges.html # 3.9 -> 3.10
+  - data-modeling-concepts.html # 3.9 -> 3.10
 ---
 # Data Model & Concepts